jgibbons-cp/datadog/kubernetes/nginx-ingress/README.md

 - [Instructions](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#basic-configuration)
 - Managed k8s used - AKS
-- Application used in example - [knote](https://github.com/jgibbons-cp/datadog/tree/main/kubernetes/nodejs_tracing/dockerfile_configuration)
+- Knote application used in example - [knote](https://github.com/jgibbons-cp/datadog/tree/main/kubernetes/nodejs_tracing/dockerfile_configuration) or relative to this repo ```../../kubernetes/nodejs_tracing/dockerfile_configuration/```
   - Deploy:
     ```
     kubectl create -f knote.yaml
     kubectl create -f knote_clusterip_svc.yaml
     kubectl create -f mongo.yaml
     ```
     The service is a ClusterIP service so it is only reachable from inside the cluster.
+NOTE: we could use a load balancer to reach the application externally as well rather than an ingress.
 To confirm the application is running:
     ```
     kubectl port-forward deploy/knote 8080:3000
     ```